 As it is, many undergraduates and even graduate students are simply ill-equipped to lead in business.
 It will be very interesting to see if this individual makes any progress.
 For leaders more broadly, I would say, “The leadership challenge facing you is impossible for you to handle alone.
 It can’t be done.
 I don’t care how smart you are or how good you are, you need a lot more people helping you.”
 If you start thinking that way, not only will you start finding solutions, like “Accelerate,” but also you are, in a sense, taking an impossible burden off your shoulders, and getting help in dealing with this fast-moving and the incredibly challenging world.

-9. For you what’s the single most inspiring event that you’ve encountered in your career or your life so far?
+what’s the single most inspiring event that you’ve encountered?

 I think like a lot of people, I start on the other side in the sense that it’s not what inspires them, it’s what appalls them.
 When I see pain and suffering, for whatever reason, I’m going to try, in my own small way, at least, to do something about it, and I hope I have made a difference through my work.
 Sometimes, it’s the bad stuff which helps inspire good, and when I have seen that happen, it touches very powerfully and reinforces for me that it doesn’t have to be that way.
 We could do much better.
 Human suffering is so intolerable, and that has inspired me to do some small things within my capacity to help erase the pain and make the world a better place for our children and our grandchildren.